wachin/quadre/README.md

 run `npm run dev` in one terminal, `npm start` in the other, be sure to do the usual updates (git pull, git submodule update, npm install, etc) before.

+## Dependences

+quadre need node 16 to be build

 ## How to build from master

 ```